Kolia56/irrigation/README.md

 All zones adjustments are based on lawn adjustment (id7 in the code).
 A standard watering time has been defined by experience for each of them and a percentage is computed from this standard time.
 Bucket is reset once sequence 1 is finished (nuit or night if your prefer).

+input_datetime.watering_s1_start sets sequence 1 start and can be changed if need arises.
+Watering time computation is done 2' before and watering time sequence set is done 1 minute before.
+Please refer to the code to see how it is done.

 In Home assistant configuration file this shall be added:
 ```
 homeassistant: